tabletcorry/sysadvent-articles/graphite.markdown

 to using whisper, it is not required to get the power of graphite.

-The Power of Aggregation & Functions
+The Power of Filters & Functions
 ------------------------------------

 As wonderful as whisper and carbon are (and they really are worth using), the